Boston Transportation

 Airport

-Taxis: From the lower level roadway of BOS airport to the closest points downtown.
+Taxis & Uber: From the lower level roadway of BOS airport to the closest points downtown.
+Look closely at the signage.
+If having difficulty, as a badged airport staff person.
 Around town, taxis are usually abundant, but large conventions often draw many of them away from downtown to Prudential Center, Copley Square, and the main convention center near South Boston.
-The Car Rental Center is located on BOS premises for walkable access to airport terminals.

 Boston South Station

-Boston South Station hostons Amtrak and rapid transit trains; credit Tony Hisgett/Wiki Commons
+Boston South Station hosts Amtrak, Commute Rail and Metro Rail trains; credit Tony Hisgett/Wiki Commons

 South Station multimodal transportation center teems with Amtrak trains, commuter rail, heavy rail, Greyhound, Peter Pan buses, regular buses, and a major taxi depot.
 South Station is a people-place for historic architecture, cafes, shops, and art exhibits.
 A. Phillip Randolph, who strengthened the railroad labor union for Black workers, has a monument in the station.